 - Weekly 20-minute Videos: Join self-enroll Monday Morning Mentor Canvas course to view weekly offerings and transcripts and slides for past offerings.

 - The New "TLC" - Teaching & Learning Cooperative: is a site that curates strategies, tools, and practices for innovative teaching and learning.
-To be published in early October.
+To be published soon.

 Class Recordings: Is a consent form needed?

 How do I keep my live class sessions in Zoom secure?

 - Set your Zoom meeting with “Only authenticated users can join” and select either:

 - Must be signed in with an @wwu.edu account - prompts users to login with their WWU account